-In the course of our work at the Institute we frequently come across interesting sources of information about legal issues that are helpful for teachers and students studying Legal subjects – this November 2017 update includes Apps and Podcasts:
+In the course of our work at the Institute we frequently come across interesting sources of information about legal issues that are helpful for teachers and students studying Legal subjects – this July 2018 update includes Social Media, Videos and Podcasts:

 - The High Court Audiovisual Feed has a range of proceedings that are recorded, and usually uploaded a day or two after the hearing has occurred.
 Many of the cases on the Current Cases page also have recordings of hearings.
 Transcripts are available on Austli

 - The NSW Supreme Court Twitter feed helps in obtaining links to new judgments and information form the court, also see NSW Case Law for the full judgments and to search for cases in other NSW Courts